 Late Season Hunts:

 This Outfitter also offers late season Alberta Moose hunts, when the big bulls tend to be in bachelor groups and on feed.
 Alberta is the only province that allows non-residents an opportunity for late season moose hunts.
-The late season hunts are ideally suited for a combination hunt, as this outfitter is known for his trophy whitetail deer.
-These late season Alberta Moose hunts provide you the opportunity to hunt moose and trophy whitetail at the same time.
+The late season hunts are ideally suited for a combination hunt, as this outfitter is known for his trophy Mule Deer and Whitetail deer.
+These late season Alberta Moose hunts provide you the opportunity to hunt moose and trophy Mule Deer or Whitetail at the same time.
 This is an epic hunt for all of you whitetail fanatics.

 The average spread on these bull moose is 40″ with some of the biggest bulls going in excess of 50+ inches.